 DIPG is a highly aggressive, malignant and difficult to treat brain tumor that forms from the glial (supportive) cells of the brain.
 The tumor grows in the area of the brainstem, called the pons, a critical area of the brain.
 Pons are involved in regulating critical body functions such as respiration and consciousness.
-They also house cranial nerves that facilitate essential functions such as eye movements, chewing, swallowing, facial expressions, hearing and balance, and assists in the transmission of messages between the various structures of brain and the spinal cord
+They also house cranial nerves that facilitate essential functions such as eye movements, chewing, swallowing, facial expressions, hearing and balance, and assists in the transmission of messages between the various structures of brain and the spinal cord.

 DIPG typically affects children between the ages of five to nine years old and is the most common brainstem tumor in children, representing 75% to 80% of pediatric brainstem tumors.
 There are an estimated 300 children diagnosed with DIPG per year in the United States.
 One published research analysis evaluating DIPG specimens using immunohistochemistry demonstrated that 100% (nine out of nine) of the tested specimens were B7-H3 positive.
 While DIPG accounts for approximately 10% to 15% of brain tumors in the pediatric population, it constitutes approximately 80% of brain tumor-related deaths.
 Assuming similar prevalence as in the United States, we estimate approximately 450 new pediatric patients diagnosed with DIPG per year in Europe.
+We believe the current addressable market for DIPG consists of approximately 750 new pediatric DIPG patients each year in the United States and Europe, combined.

-124I-omburtamab for Diffuse Intrinsic Pontine Glioma-Current Treatment Landscape and Associated Limitations
+I-omburtamab for Diffuse Intrinsic Pontine Glioma-Current Treatment Landscape and Associated Limitations